Running locally in a conda environment 🐍

 Short tutorial on running locally using an "Anaconda" environment.

-As is the case for any run, first see the Before any run section to ensure you have access to the correct files needed to run.
-On your local machine, determine the file paths to:
+Follow all the steps in the section to ensure you have access to the correct files needed to run your model with flepiMoP.

 conda